In & Beyond the Classroom

 Hiy Hiy Elder Glenn

-Alison is a reconnector to her Mi’kmaw ancestry, who holds great responsibility for reconciliation through her settler heritage.
+Alison holds great responsibility for reconciliation through her settler heritage.
 Alison advocates bringing Indigenous Knowledge Systems to the forefront of environmental practices and is a sought-after educator for indigenizing and deconstructing colonial practices in educational-based organizations.
 She commits time each week to community connections.

 For over 8 years she has taught Indigenous Studies, ensuring the premise of ‘Nothing About Us, Without Us’ is followed.
 She is now in her second year of coaching teachers to follow the premise and practice of bringing authentic voices and truths to classrooms.
 With the guidance of Elders, Knowledge Holders, Land Stewards, Language Protectors, and Culture Carriers Alison strives to create relationships that bring lived experiences to youth.
-Although she is proud to be a volunteer for cultural and nature-based events, her greatest pride is being that of a helper.
+Alison's greatest pride is being that of a helper.

 “Being blessed to guide others, is a gift I do not take lightly.
 Advocacy through awareness & appreciation is my goal for those I guide.
 I am honoured to have Elders and Knowledge Holders steering me in this learning journey”.

-We offer a wide range of interactive, multi-grade level, and grade-level specific PD, to help to INDIGENIZE YOUR SCHOOL while connecting to THE LAND.
-Our goal is to build foundational knowledge and community relationships.
+We offer a wide range of interactive, multi-grade-level, and grade-level specific PD to help YOUR SCHOOL and EDUCATORS build foundational knowledge and connect to Land Learning.

 Please contact us if you cannot find an answer to your question.